 Careful with convenience

-Know too, there are only a few prepaid cards with no fees.
-Says Wang, "Only use prepaid cards when you have to, and be sure to read the fine print or do some research online regarding what fees may be potentially involved."
-Check out the money rules finance experts teach their own kids.
+Know, too, there are only a few prepaid cards with no fees.
+Says Wang, “Only use prepaid cards when you have to, and be sure to read the fine print or do some research online regarding what fees may be potentially involved.”
+If you do have kids—or just want to learn from the smartest—check out the money rules finance experts teach their own kids.

 Out-of-network ATM angst

-panuwat phimpha/Shutterstock"Overdraft fees are also adding up to more than $30 each time you overdraft.
-This is another fee that is completely avoidable by setting up alerts with your bank that will warn you when you are getting low on funds," says Drake.
+“Overdraft fees are also adding up to more than $30 each time you overdraft.
+This is another fee that is completely avoidable by setting up alerts with your bank that will warn you when you are getting low on funds,” says Drake.
 You can also opt out of overdraft protection, and your debit card will be denied.
 Banks usually do offer one grace overdraft.
-"If you get hit with a fee, call and ask if you can have it waived.
-Many banks will do that once a year," says Drake.
-Check out the 16 money mistakes everyone makes—even financial experts.
+“If you get hit with a fee, call and ask if you can have it waived.
+Many banks will do that once a year,” says Drake.
+Of course, we know no one’s perfect with money—check out the 16 money mistakes everyone makes (even financial experts).

 Adios annual fees